cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 * Installs any additional user chosen Cloudify plugins and Python modules into the virtualenv.
 * Validates that all specified modules were installed.
 * Creates a tar file containing the virtualenv.
+* Generates an `included_plugins.py` file.
+This will be used by the `cloudify-agent` module to automatically load all plugins specified in the file.

 {%note title=Note%}
 The tool will create a tar file to be used with Cloudify's [agent installer plugin](plugin-linux-agent-installer.html).
 For other agent installer implementations, a different type of agent might be required.